-If you are an individual and you believe you should have access arrangements then you should contact your school SENCO in the first instance.
+If you are an individual and you believe you should have access arrangements then you should contact your school or college SENCO in the first instance.

 Thank you for the report and assessment.
 It will really help me in the future.

 Where do you do assessments?

 I conduct assessments in Taunton.
 However I am happy to collect people from Taunton station as we only live about a 7 minute drive away.
 After the assessment I return the client to the station.
 This service is widely used with people coming from Bristol, Exeter, Devon and Cornwall who would prefer not to drive or do not have a car.
 I will also assess you in your own home, with an additional mileage cost.
 Please contact me for details.